SanchitBahl/SanchitBahl/README.md

 - 👋 Hi, I’m @SanchitBahl, currently an Undergrad student in India
 - 👀 I'm interested in Artificial Intelligence, Machine Learing
 - 👍 I have hands-on experience in HTML, CSS, Python and MySQL
-- 🌱 I’m currently learning C++, and I plan on learning JavaScript and Kotlin very soon
+- 🌱 I’m currently learning C++, and I plan on learning JavaScript and Flutter very soon